General Information on Veterans Service Officer Records

 US Air Force – Veterans/Retirees whose service ended prior to 2005

 US Army – NPRC has (or can access) Veterans/Retirees/Died in Service up to present.

 If NPRC doesn’t have the record or access to the record, we will refer the request to the proper office.
 This can take additional time.
 So it is best to submit the request directly to the right office.
 The locations are on the Standard Form 180.

 - Separation Date/Retirement Date/Discharge Date/Release From Active Duty (REFRAD) Date.
 These dates are not always the same thing.
 For determining a record location, the final date of separation/retirement/death in service is needed.
 Many veterans will say there were discharged, but are really stating their REFRAD date.
 For example, the current Military Service Obligation (MSO) is 8 years, in the 1960’s it was 6 years, during wartime for draftees it was for the duration plus 6 months unless released sooner.

-So if the veterans says “I was discharged in 1993”, most likely what is meant is he/she was released from active duty in 1993 (most likely after 3 years of service), and transferred to the inactive reserve for the rest of the 8 year MSO.
+So if the veterans says “I was discharged in 1993”, most likely what is meant is they were released from active duty in 1993 (most likely after 3 years of service), and transferred to the inactive reserve for the rest of the 8 year MSO.
 They were actually separated in 1998 – which may make a difference as to the record location.

 - NPRC only has what the military service departments provided.
 If we did not get it, then we don’t have it.
 Sometimes there are other sources of information, such as Morning Reports for Army and Air Force personnel.

 - It is best to submit using eVetrecs because it allows for an electronic signature.
 A tracking request number will also be provided.
 Checking the Status of Your Request: Using the request number you may check the status of your request at eVetrecs.